uswds/uswds/.github/PULL_REQUEST_TEMPLATE.md

 Please keep in mind:
 - This pull request (PR) template exists to help speed up integration.
 The USWDS Core team reviews and approves every PR before merging it into the public code base, so the better we understand the problem and solution, the sooner we can merge this change.
 The point here is: clear explanations matter!
 - You can see examples of successful PRs that meet our criteria by ...
 [TK?]
-- It can be helpful to annotate your code with GitHub comments.
+- It can be helpful to annotate code changes with GitHub comments.
 - You can erase any part of this template that doesn't apply to your pull request (including these instructions!).

 If you get stuck, you can find more information about contributing in [contributing.md](https://github.com/uswds/uswds/blob/develop/CONTRIBUTING.md) or you can reach out to us directly at uswds@gsa.gov.